notofonts/noto-docs/src/descriptions/NotoSansMath.md

-Noto Sans Math is a font that contains symbols for mathematical notation.
+Noto Sans Math is a font that contains symbols for _mathematical notation_.
 It has multiple weights, contains 2,655 glyphs, 5 OpenType features, and supports 2,472 characters from 19 Unicode blocks.